CHAPTERS

 Tom grinned.
 “Valid.”

 Behind the bar, Barb popped a cap without looking.
-Moved like she’d retired from bullshit years ago.
+She moved like she’d retired from bullshit years ago.

 “Another Guinness, Tom?”